CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/05 - Exploring GraphQL API Endpoints in Microsoft Fabric.md

 #### Activity: Write and test GraphQL queries to retrieve data

 At this point, the API is ready but it's not exposing any data.
 APIs for GraphQL are defined in a schema organized in terms of types and fields, in a strongly typed system.
-Fabric automatically generates the necessary GraphQL schema based on the data you choose to expose to GraphQL clients.
+Microsoft Fabric automatically generates the necessary GraphQL schema based on the data you choose to expose to GraphQL clients.

 1. The **Choose data** screen enables you to search for and choose the objects to expose your GraphQL schema.
 Enter ``vProductsbySuppliers`` in the search bar, select the checkbox next to ``dbo.vProductsbySuppliers``, and click on the **Load** button.